Negative comments from visitors to this web site

 which deal with this topic.
 It is not a trivial matter.

-containing lies; about our ignorance: I think that you misunderstand the
+containing lies, and our ignorance: I think that you misunderstand the

 nature of our web site.
 We try to explain all sides to each question.
 With

-created an original theological thought anywhere in our 2,946 essays.
-We are
+created an original theological thought anywhere in our 7,200 essays.

 not theologians; we are religious reporters.
 Our purpose is to report the

 full range of beliefs held by others.
 This is important because most

 religious web sites promote only a single belief system -- the one held by

 the webmaster or by the web site's sponsor.
 If the level of religious knowledge is to be raised in North